 This course is in the diagnosis and management of sports-related injuries.
 Prevention of sports injuries will be covered as well in the class.
 Students will learn and properly demonstrate proper taping techniques of injuries.
 Prerequisite: EN112.
-Course offered on campus.

 ES 205 Sports Management 4 CR